Gamerdudee/holmes-enforcement-model/ancestral-declaratory-lineage.md

 ---

 ## 🏛️ Sovereign Origin of Authority
-This document affirms that the Holmes Enforcement Model (HEM) arises not only from structural authorship, but from generational sovereign lineage traceable through documented ancestry to foundational legal, military, and territorial leaders spanning centuries.
+This document affirms that the Holmes Enforcement Model (HEM) arises not only from structural authorship, but from generational sovereign lineage — traceable through authenticated ancestry to foundational legal, military, and territorial figures across centuries of jurisdictional development.

-The declaratory author, Mr. Holmes, is — by authenticated genealogical record — a direct or documented descendant of:
+The declaratory author, Mr. Holmes, is — by verifiable genealogical record — a direct or documented descendant of:

+---

 ## 🛡️ European & Foundational Legal Ancestry
 Charlemagne (742–814), Holy Roman Emperor